nhado401/nhado401.github.io/index.md

 <img src="images/LinkedIn-circle.png" width="220" height="220">
 </p>

 Hi there!
-My name is Nha Do and I am a recent graduate of University of California, Los Angeles (UCLA), born and raised in Vietnam before moving to Los Angeles.
-I am also an incoming Data Analyst at AT&T in El Segundo, California starting in January 2023.
+My name is Nha Do.
+I graduated from University of California, Los Angeles (UCLA) with Electrical Engineering major, specializing in Digital Signal Processing, Data Analysis and Applied Machine Learning.
+Born and raised in Vietnam before moving to Los Angeles.
+I am currently working as a Data Analyst at AT&T in El Segundo, California.

-I am interested in Digital Signal Processing, Data Analysis, Applied Machine Learning and Computer Vision.

 I spent the summer of 2022 with AT&T Labs in Middletown, New Jersey where I worked as a Network and Data Engineer Intern in Big Data team.